adamsilver/fdpb/principles-to-address.md

 - Though shall make label text extra clear.
 Password vs "Current password" or "New password".

-- Labels: though shall make forms human and conversational.
-Don't use jargon.

-- Though shall ask for information in a sensible human order.

 - Though shall put form elements in a single column.

 - Placeholders - avoid - help or hint text should be outside field.